awsdocs/amazon-emr-release-guide/doc_source/emr-presto-ldap.md

 You'll need the information and items in the following section from your LDAP server to configure LDAP authentication\.

-### The IP Address or host name of the LDAP Server<a name="w40aac51c21c13b7b5"></a>
+### The IP Address or host name of the LDAP Server<a name="w55aac50c27c13b7b5"></a>

 The Presto coordinator on the Amazon EMR master node must be able to reach the LDAP server at the specified IP address or host name\.
 By default, Presto communicates with the LDAP server using LDAPS over port 636\.
 If your LDAP implementation requires a custom port, you can specify it using the `ldap.url` property with Amazon EMR 5\.16\.0 or later, or using `authentication.ldap.url` with earlier versions\.
 Substitute the custom port for `636` as shown in the `presto-config` configuration classification examples in [Step 3: Create a configuration JSON with Presto properties for LDAP](#emr-presto-ldap-prestoconfig)\.
 Ensure that any firewalls and security groups allow inbound and outbound traffic on port 636 \(or your custom port\) and also port 8446 \(or your custom port\), which is used for internal cluster communications\.

-### The LDAP server certificate<a name="w40aac51c21c13b7b7"></a>
+### The LDAP server certificate<a name="w55aac50c27c13b7b7"></a>

 You must upload the certificate file to a secure location in Amazon S3\.
 For more information, see [How do I Upload Files and Folders to an S3 Bucket](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/upload-objects.html) in the *Amazon Simple Storage Service Console User Guide*\.
 You create a bootstrap action that copies this certificate from Amazon S3 to each node in the cluster when the cluster launches\.
 In [Step 4: Create the script to copy the LDAP server certificate and upload it to Amazon S3](#emr-presto-ldap-servercert)\.
 The example certificate is *s3://MyBucket/ldap\_server\.crt*\.

-### The LDAP server's settings for anonymous binding<a name="w40aac51c21c13b7b9"></a>
+### The LDAP server's settings for anonymous binding<a name="w55aac50c27c13b7b9"></a>

-If anonymous binding is disabled, you need the user ID \(UID\) and password of an account with permissions to bind to the LDAP server so that the Presto server can establish a connection\.
+If anonymous binding is disabled on PrestoDB, you need the user ID \(UID\) and password of an account with permissions to bind to the LDAP server so that the PrestoDB server can establish a connection\.
 You specify the UID and password using the `internal-communication.authentication.ldap.user` and `internal-communication.authentication.ldap.password` properties in the `presto-config` configuration classification\.
 Amazon EMR 5\.10\.0 does not support these settings, so anonymous binding must be supported on the LDAP server when you use this release version\.

+Note that PrestoSQL doesn't require the anonymous binding configuration\.

 **To get the status of anonymous binding on the LDAP server**
 + Use the [ldapwhoami](https://linux.die.net/man/1/ldapwhoami) command from a Linux client, as shown in the following example: